SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/en/index.rst

 English Documentation
 ============================================================

-Shanghai Jiaotong University Counting On Me platform is a school-level platform which provides HPC & AI computing service.
-It was established in 2013 and aims to provide technical support for large-scale scientific and engineering computing needs in the school.
+Shanghai Jiaotong University Counting On Me platform is a university-level platform which provides HPC & AI computing service.
+It was established in 2013 and aims to provide technical support for large-scale scientific and engineering computing needs in the university.

 ******************
-Getting Stared
+Getting Started
 ******************

 Computing Resources
 ============================
 **Siyuan-1**

-Siyuan-1 is the No.1 supercomputer in domestic Universities, ranking 132nd on the TOP500 list.
+Siyuan-1 is the No.1 supercomputer in domestic universities, ranking 132nd on the TOP500 list.
 It has 938 CPU nodes (Intel Xeon ICX Platinum 8358) and 23 GPU nodes (NVIDIA HGX A100).

 * `Siyuan-1 Documentation <https://docs.hpc.sjtu.edu.cn/job/siyuan.html>`_